 This standard was met in the initial application submitted on February 1, 2018.
-The applicant added important detail to significantly improve this section in the amended application.
+However, the applicant added important detail to significantly improve this section.

 The key events for the start-up plan are thoroughly presented in the amended application.
 The timeline for opening in 2019-2020 is realistic.
 (Pp. 108-109)